Johennes/ergodox-layout/README.md

 Ergodox EZ Layout
 =================

 This is the layout I currently use on my Ergodox EZ keyboard.
-Key features include
+"Key" (😜) features include

 -   Home-row modifiers via dual-function keys